Palace Green Library

 That is the question posited through Charles Fernyhough’s anthology, Others.
 Joined by two contributors of the anthology, Gillian Allnut and Will Storr, the three gave the audience a deep insight into how they think books can make us see the world through the eyes of others and why it is very important that they do so.

-‘You need to get rid of yourself when talking to people’, Gilliam Allnut said, stressing the importance of letting go of ourselves in order to make room for those who need to be heard, whether they are real people or fictional book characters.
-What writers do, Allnut said, is ‘uncover the part of themselves that could have been that particular person (i.e. character)’, and then it’s left to the reader to incorporate that character into themselves.
+‘You need to get rid of yourself when talking to people’, Gilliam Allnut said, stressing the importance of letting go of ourselves in order to make room for others, whether they are real or fictional.
+What writers do, Allnut said, is ‘uncover the part of themselves that could have been that particular person’, and then it’s left to the reader to incorporate that character into themselves.

 Undoubtedly, in a society like ours, which is more interconnected than ever before in the history of mankind, it’s important to not only understand other people, but also to cooperate with them and form societal groups in order to develop and survive.
 This is done, however, still using our tribal brains: our ‘original sin’, as Will Storr called it.
 ‘You can just separate people in any way and they will start behaving like in a tribe and show hostility towards the other group’, he continued.
 Failure to understand others (our inability to put ourselves in their shoes) can be seen as the cause of the increasing polarization we see today in politics and social media.

 As the author of Selfie: How We Became So Self-Obsessed and What It’s Doing to Us, Will Storr argues that our tribal attributes are still present in the age of technology.
 Even in social media, there is constant policing of our tribes to ensure that no person in our group adopts out-group ideas.
 If this happens, that person gets ostracised, something characterised by Storr as ‘psychological death’.